fmestrone/observability-testing-tool/README.md

 - Add the Logs Writer role to the service account
 - Add the Monitoring Metric Writer role to the service account
 - Generate a new JSON key for the service account

-> [!TIP]
-> The following two steps are not need if you set the `cloudConfig.project` and
-> `cloudConfig.credentials` properties in the configuration file for the tool.

 - Configure the client library project with the `GOOGLE_CLOUD_PROJECT` environment variable
 - Make the key available to the application with the `GOOGLE_APPLICATION_CREDENTIALS` environment variable